-Despite his own strong Christian beliefs, Erik was fully aware that others may have no religious affiliations and so focused on the need for each participant to spend time in personal "R&D" - research and development, reflection and decision-making, and from this draw their own strength and conclusions.
+Despite his own strong Christian beliefs, Erik was fully aware that others may have no religious affiliations and so focused on the need for each participant to spend time in personal "R&D" - research and development, reflection and decision-making, and from this draw their own conclusions.

-Operating initially from London then from Kiev, Ukraine, Foundations for Freedom, with Erik’s thoughts at its heart, has delivered 70 courses to over 1,500 young leaders in 15 central and Eastern European countries as well as South Africa, India, Canada and Australia.
+Operating initially from London and then from Kiev, Ukraine, Foundations for Freedom, with Erik’s thoughts at its heart, has delivered 70 courses to over 1,500 young leaders in 15 central and Eastern European countries as well as South Africa, India, Canada and Australia.
 Erik delivered the majority of the initial courses, and ensured that others with similar passion were trained to continue delivery as his health and other commitments began making foreign travel more difficult.

-One young participant, a music teacher from Romania, was to write: “I didn’t know any more what was right and what was wrong and what I was supposed to do.
+One young participant, a music teacher from Romania, wrote: “I didn’t know any more what was right and what was wrong and what I was supposed to do.
 My main values had become money and survival.
 I found myself unhappy, stressed and very bitter… Now I feel the only thing I really want to do is to give to others the chance that I was given to experience a deep change in life and a new purpose.”

-An unexpected outcome of the F4F courses was the use of Erik’s training manual in a similar “Moral Foundations for Democracy” programme in Sierra Leone, aimed at reintegrating former combatants following the country’s civil war.
+An unexpected outcome of the F4F courses was the use of Erik’s training manual in a similar Moral Foundations for Democracy programme in Sierra Leone, aimed at reintegrating former combatants following the West African country’s civil war.

 Erik was a warm-hearted extrovert, a man of passionate conviction, and a poet who wrote on a broad range of subjects, from his children to philosophy.
-One of his poems, "Not the Bitter Men" about Northern Ireland, was read in the House of Commons.
+One of his poems, Not the Bitter Men about Northern Ireland, was read out in the Westminster parliament.